Tensor products of multimatroids and a Brylawski-type formula for the transition polynomial: Introduction

 This paper is structured as follows.
 Section~\ref{sec:multim} provides an overview of multimatroids.
-Section~\ref{sec:tensors} discusses the 2-sum operation for multimatroids and introduces the tensor product.
+Section~\ref{sec:tensors} discusses the two-sum operation for multimatroids and introduces the tensor product.
+In Section~\ref{sec:isotropic}, we describe related constructions including Bouchet's isotropic systems~\cite{MR919874}.
 Section~\ref{sec:results} contains our main result, Theorem~\ref{thm:main}, giving a version of Brylawski's formula for the multimatroid transition polynomial.
+Along the way, we give a formula for the multimatroid transition polynomial of the two-sum of multimatroids in Theorem~\ref{thm:trans2sum} and of the star product of multimatroids in Theorem~\ref{thm:star}.
 In Section~\ref{sec:delta} we apply our main result to deduce tensor product formulas for delta-matroid and matroid polynomials.
 Finally, in Section~\ref{sec:rg} we review a connection between graphs embedded in surfaces and tight 3-matroids and deduce a tensor product formula for the topological transition polynomial.
 To aid the digestion of our results, we provide plenty of examples and we do not assume any familiarity with multimatroids.